Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 What's Next?

-Michigan will be forced to replace several key contributors before the start of next season.
-That's especially true on the defensive side, where the Wolverines' losses will include seniors Tyree Kinnel and Chase Winovich as well as juniors Rashan Gary and Devin Bush, prized 2019 NFL draft prospects.
+Michigan will have to replace several key contributors before the start of next season.
+That's especially true on the defensive side, where the Wolverines' losses will include seniors Tyree Kinnel and Chase Winovich as well as juniors Rashan Gary and Devin Bush, prized NFL draft prospects.

-Florida is in position to build off its 2018 improvement with a vast majority of its starters scheduled to return next season.
+Florida is in position to build on its 2018 improvement with a vast majority of its starters scheduled to return.
 It's a high-upside group that should feature Franks, leading rusher Lamical Perine and top tackler Vosean Joseph.